HMarzban/extension-hyperlink/packages/extension-hyperlink/README.md

 ### Modals

 The modals configuration option lets you incorporate an interactive user interface similar to Google Docs for setting and previewing hyperlinks.
-This provides users with a more intuitive and interactive experience; [More code](https://github.com/HMarzban/extension-hyperlink/blob/4f37ffa18237f10d76c316844b1c2ab20b751fe9/packages/nextjs/src/components/Tiptap.tsx#L21-L28).
+This provides users with a more intuitive and interactive experience; [More details in the code](https://github.com/HMarzban/extension-hyperlink/blob/4f37ffa18237f10d76c316844b1c2ab20b751fe9/packages/nextjs/src/components/Tiptap.tsx#L21-L28).
 ````js
 Hyperlink.configure({
   modals: {